facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/6_composition.md

     - class: int
 ```

+Stay tuned to see how to run all of the combinations automatically ([Multi-run](/tutorials/basic/running_your_app/2_multirun.md)).

 ### Summary
- - The addition of each new db, schema, or ui only requires a single file
+ - The addition of each new db, schema, or ui only requires a single file.
- - Each config group can have a default specified in the `defaults` list
+ - Each config group can have a default specified in the Defaults List.
- - Any combination can be composed by selecting the desired option from each config group in the `defaults` list or the command line.
+ - Any combination can be composed by selecting the desired option from each config group in the

-Stay tuned to see how to run all of the combinations automatically ([Multi-run](/tutorials/basic/running_your_app/2_multirun.md)).
+   Defaults List or the command line.